polkadot-js/extension/README.md

 Currently is not packaged since it is under heavy development.
 To use -

 1. Build via `yarn build` or `yarn watch`
-2. Add the extension under `chrome://extensions/` (ensure you have the Development flag set) and "Load unpacked"
+2. Add the extension under `chrome://extensions/`
+  - ensure you have the Development flag set
+  - "Load unpacked" and point to `packages/extension/build`
-3. When visiting `http://localhost:3000` or `https://polkadot.js.org/apps/` it will inject (the menifest currently only lists these 2 endpoints)
+3. When visiting `http://localhost:3000` or `https://polkadot.js.org/apps/` it will inject the extension (the manifest currently only lists these 2 endpoints)

 Once added, you can create an account (via a generated seed) or import via an existing seed.
+The UI, when loaded, will show these accounts as `<account name> (extension)`

-## Overview
+## Technical

-It injects `injectedWeb3` into the global `window` object, exposing the following:
+The extension injects `injectedWeb3` into the global `window` object, exposing the following:

 ```js
 // a version that identifies the actual injection version (future-use)